-The State will continue to pay the §4201 school directly for their ten-month school year deaf infant program and maintenance (room and board) costs.
-The State will also continue to pay the Dormitory Authority for the debt service costs of the §4201 schools.
-The funding structure for the summer school special education programs of the §4201 schools remains the same.
+The State pays the §4201 school directly for their ten-month school year deaf infant program and maintenance (room and board) costs, and for the schools' summer school special education programs.
+The State also pays the Dormitory Authority for the debt service costs of the §4201 schools.

 FF.
-SCHOOL HEALTH SERVICES [Section 901 of the Education Law] (2012-13 Estimated Aid = \$13.8 Million)
+SCHOOL HEALTH SERVICES [Section 901 of the Education Law] (2015-16 Estimated Aid = \$13.8 Million)